-- i) The Bidder whose Bid has been accepted will be notified about the award by the Employer prior to expiration of the Bid validity period by, fax or e-mail and confirmed by registered letter.
+- i) The Bidder whose Bid has been accepted will be notified about the award by the Employer prior to expiration of the Bid validity period by, fax or email and confirmed by registered letter.
 This letter (hereinafter and in the Conditions of Contract called the "Letter of Acceptance") will state the sum that the Employer will pay the Contractor in consideration of the execution, completion and maintenance of the works by the Contractor as prescribed by the Contract (hereinafter and in the Contract called the "Contract Price"). - ii) The notification of award will constitute the formation of the Contract subject only to the furnishing of a performance security in accordance with the provisions of Clause 33. - iii) The Agreement will also incorporate all correspondence exchanged between the employer and the successful bidder.
 Within 21 days of receipt of Letter of Acceptance, the successful bidder will furnish the performance security and sign the Agreement with the Employer.
-The contractor shall make 12 copies of the Agreement and submit to the employer within 7 days following the date of signing of Agreement.
+The contractor shall make 10 copies of the Agreement and submit to the employer within 7 days following the date of signing of Agreement.
+The work shall not be commenced without signing contract agreement.